 For each category of property right you choose to insure (conservation easement, trail easement, fee land, etc.), you must list every parcel.
 If you leave out parcels owned by some landowners, it prevents Terrafirma from accurately determining how much your insurance should cost.
 Worse, it could cause problems later on when you try to submit a claim.

 a.
-Each conservation easement is held by the same land trust or the same set of co-holders.
+The same land trust or the same set of co-holders holds each conservation easement.

 Land trusts sometimes have many small lots with different owners under the same easement.
 The Accreditation Commission lets land trusts group these lots into one parcel, under one easement.

 With Terrafirma, however, properties under separate easements may only be combined into one parcel if they have the same owner, are contiguous, and have the same conservation values; under the same easement they must have the same owner.
 This is because the more the easement is spread across separately owned parcels, the greater the risk that you’ll have a lawsuit.
 Therefore, Terrafirma spreads that risk with additional premiums based on the number of separate landowners.
 This decision is based on historical observation and actuarial verified data showing significantly more risk.